 The wedding, though–it was STUNNING.
 White folding chairs on a lush lawn overlooking a sprawling vineyard that looked like a postcard, an absolutely beautiful dress my friend bought in New York on a mother-daughter trip, a ceremony that was simultaneously heartfelt and moving but also brief enough so that we didn’t freeze in the cool afternoon wind, a small two-tier wedding cake with the best raspberry buttercream I’ve ever tasted in addition to a giant dessert table featuring tiny lemon meringue tarts, chocolate opera cakes and macarons…it was perfect.

-Dan the Aussie came to the wedding and spent the day on Friday with my mom in the city while I did bridesmaid things–this was his first time meeting my parents and I heartily applaud both parties for making it appear like an all-around pleasant encounter (even if it wasn’t).
-Heh.
+Dan the Aussie came to the wedding and spent the day on Friday with my mom in the city while I did bridesmaid things–this was his first time meeting my parents and for spending 4+hours with each other right off the bat, I think he and my mom both did great!

 Originally, this was meant to be a play on that popular mermaid toast taking over instagram, but in cake form (with heavy inspiration from Steph’s unicorn cake), but someone helpfully pointed out that without any blues or purples in the frosting, this cake really just looks like avocado toast cake.
 I might try mashing in some blueberries in the future for a more mermaid-esque cake, but I am actually pretty pleased with how this turned out as an avocado toast cake.
 All you have to do is add matcha to the frosting and then swirl it around until it looks amazing.